Last updated: January 15, 2025

 - A mortgage is a loan used to finance the purchase of a home, typically over 15 to 30 years, with monthly payments consisting of principal and interest.

-- A HELOC is a line of credit that uses the equity in your home as collateral and can be drawn on as needed up to the credit limit.
+- A HELOC is a line of credit that uses the equity in your home as collateral and can be drawn on as needed up to an established credit limit.

-- A HELOC is considered a second mortgage and usually has a variable interest rate.
+- A HELOC is often considered a second mortgage and usually has a variable interest rate.

-- Most HELOCs have what's known as a draw period during which you can make only interest payments before entering repayment phase.
+- Most HELOCs have what's known as a draw period, during which you normally only make interest payments.
+After the draw period ends, you enter a repayment period, where you typically pay both interest and the loan principal.

 What is a mortgage?

 A mortgage is a loan that helps you finance the purchase of a home.
-When you take out a mortgage, you agree to repay the loan over a set period, typically 15 to 30 years.
-Each month, you'll make a payment towards the principal (the amount you borrowed) and the interest (the cost of borrowing the money).
+When you take out a mortgage, you agree to repay it over a set period, typically 15 to 30 years.
+Each month, you'll normally make a payment towards the principal (the amount you borrowed) and the interest (the cost of borrowing the money).

 Mortgage refinance

-However, there are other reasons to refinance as well.
-For example, some people refinance to tap into their equity — that is, the portion of their home’s value that they own outright.
+However, some people get a mortgage refinance to tap into their home equity — the portion of their home’s value they own outright.

 Second mortgage

-However, it is important to remember that a second mortgage is still a loan, and you will need to make regular payments to avoid defaulting and losing your home.
+However, remember that a second mortgage is still a loan, and you will need to make regular payments to avoid defaulting and losing your home.

 What is a HELOC?

 A HELOC is a type of loan that also uses the equity in your home as collateral.
-With a HELOC, you may be able to borrow up to 90% of the value of your home.
-The loan is typically structured as a line of credit, which means you can draw on the loan funds as needed, up to the credit limit.
+With a HELOC, you can borrow a portion of your equity and spend it on what you like.
+The loan is typically structured as a line of credit, which means you can draw upon the loan funds as needed, up to the credit limit.

 Is a HELOC a second mortgage?

-Unlike a refinance that replaces your current loan, a HELOC is typically a second mortgage.
+Unlike a refinance that replaces your current home loan, a HELOC is often considered a type of second mortgage.

-When you take out a HELOC, you are effectively taking out a second loan against your home — albeit there some key differences between a HELOC and a traditional second mortgage.
+When you get a HELOC, you are effectively taking out a second loan against your home.
+However, there are some key differences between a HELOC and a traditional second mortgage.

 For example, a HELOC typically has a variable interest rate, while a more traditional second mortgage, like a home equity loan, usually has a fixed interest rate.

-Additionally, with a HELOC, you can generally borrow smaller amounts of money over time, while with a home equity loan you borrow a lump sum all at once.
+Additionally, with a HELOC, you can generally borrow smaller amounts of money over time.
+With a home equity loan you usually borrow a lump sum all at once.

 HELOC draw periods

-Most HELOCs have what's known as a draw period that can last between 5-10 years and during which you borrow money against your home equity.
+Most HELOCs have a draw period that may last between 5-10 years.
+During this time, you can borrow money against your home equity.

-After the draw period ends, you'll enter the repayment phase.
-Then, you'll need to repay the outstanding balance plus interest.
-Understanding how the draw period works is essential to making the most of a HELOC.
+After the draw period ends, you'll enter the repayment period, where you’ll usually repay the outstanding balance plus interest.
+Understanding how draw and repayment periods work is essential to making the most of a HELOC.

-For example, you could use it for a one-time expense, like paying for major home repairs.
-Or, you could use it as a revolving line of credit for ongoing costs, like funding your child's college education.
+You could use a HELOC for a one-time expense, like paying for major home repairs.
+Or you could use it as a revolving line of credit for ongoing costs, like funding your child's college education.

 Knowing how much you can borrow and when you'll need to repay it is crucial to making smart financial decisions with a HELOC.